schollz/middy/README.md

 *middy* lets you map any number of midi inputs to any number of internal parameter in a norns script. the real power here is that, unlike `PSET`, here you can map a single midi input to multiple parameters.

-it uses a configuration file written in JSON syntax. when loading the script from the `MIDDY` menu you will have access to the the midi mapping from your device. an example of the syntax is below.
+it uses a config file written in JSON syntax. when loading the config file from the `MIDDY` menu you will have access to the the midi mapping from your device. an example of the syntax is below.

-all the configuration files need to be written and saved to the folder at
+all config files need to be written and saved to the folder at

 ```bash
 ~/dust/data/middy/maps/